ivzoric/ivzoric.github.io/index.md

 [The Panda Predicament](https://raven-insights.itch.io/the-panda-predicament)
 <br><br>
 <i>A downloadable game for Windows.
-The game was created in a week-long game jam on the theme of "Extinction".</i>
+The game was created in a team of four people in a week-long game jam on the theme of "Extinction".</i>
 <br><br>
 <b>Level & Game Designer</b>
 <br><br>